Berlin, Europe’s Fastest Developing City

 Situated in the northeastern part of Germany, Berlin is a city that has undergone tremendous development and rejuvenation in the post-war years.
 It has been destroyed, divided, united and now is in an adolescent growth spurt of exploration and soul-searching.
 Berlin has quickly become a city to watch.

-When undertaking a massive task such as moving overseas, at times is can be daunting, particularly if you are moving to a foreign country and don’t speak the language.
+Undertaking a massive task such as an overseas relocation can be daunting, particularly if you are moving to a foreign country and don’t speak the language.